Contents

 In FY24 and FY25, the consistent narrative across all three firms was that “AI is a tailwind” and a productivity enabler.
 On the Q4 FY26 earnings call, Infosys CEO Salil Parekh used “compression” five times.
 For example: Compression is coming on some of the services and the growth is coming on other services.
 And the compression is typically in the areas where the AI foundation models and some of the tools are very efficient on that.
 So, you can see that in some of the tech services work, you can see that in some of the BPM work…

-The fresher hiring collapse is another leading indicator.
+The fresher hiring decline is another leading indicator.
 TCS, the industry’s largest single employer, added a net 2,356 employees in Q4 FY26.
 This is the same firm that hired over 100,000 freshers in FY22.
 They also laid off 12,000 people and had 30,000+ net exits in 2025, the steepest decline in company history.
 Infosys, surprisingly, continues to hire.
 Wipro scaled back its college graduate (fresher) recruitment plans for FY26 and expected to hire ~8,000 graduates, compared to its earlier guidance of ~12,000.
 Overall, college graduate hiring for IT services in India has fallen from a peak of 600,000 in FY22 to about 120,000 in FY25.
 That’s an 80% (!) decline.

 BPOs are also extremely vulnerable, and this is starting to show in official RBI data.